WHAT IS THIS BLOG ABOUT?

 This blog is partly a writing exercise, partly a sharpening of my rhetorical skills, and partly a nascent attempt to "find my voice" while fleshing out some ideas into books.
 A brief glance at my list of topics will indicate that my primary subjects are politics, current affairs, media criticism, and an occasional foray into the arts.

 I avoid discussing mundane issues such as: what kind of day I had, where I'm vacationing, or what meal I've just eaten.
 There will be no spouse/pet/child photographs, because this blog is not about me or my family except in the most tangential fashion.
 Rather, it is about ideas.
-Accordingly, I often write about books and magazine articles in additional to discussing other blogs.
+Accordingly, I often write about books and magazine articles in addition to discussing other blogs.

 WHO ARE YOU?